hanbuck30/hanbuck30/README.md

 ## 🌱 What I'm currently learning

-- Advanced Nonlinear Dynamics and Chaos Theory
-- Reinforcement Learning for BCI Applications
+- Meta-Reinforcement Learning (Meta-RL)
+- Latest state-of-the-art neural networks architectures for time series data
+- Neuroscience and its intersection with AI
-- High-Performance Computing in Financial Modeling
+- Quantum Computing (Future Interest)

 ## 📫 How to reach me

 - **Email:** hanbuck30@example.com
 - **LinkedIn:** [linkedin.com/in/hanbuck30](https://www.linkedin.com/in/hanbuck30)

-Feel free to reach out if you want to collaborate on research projects or discuss innovations in neural networks, BCI, or financial data analysis!
+Feel free to reach out if you want to collaborate on research projects, discuss neural networks and their applications, or explore the exciting fields of BCI and financial data analysis!

 ## 🌟 Fun Fact

-In addition to my research, I enjoy exploring the intersection of neuroscience and finance, always on the lookout for novel ways to apply neural networks to solve real-world problems.
+I'm fascinated by the idea of replicating the human brain within a computer, and I'm closely following the developments in Spiking Neural Networks (SNNs) to make this a reality.
+I'm also deeply interested in EEG encoding and decoding, and how these can be applied to cutting-edge AI systems.

 ---